Exponential Stability of a Degenerate Euler-Bernoulli Beam with Axial Force and Delayed Boundary Control: Global existence of solution

 \subsection{Exponential decay of the energy}

-In this section, we prove the exponential decay of the energy of \eqref{eq:p1} and provide an estimate of the exponential decay rate.
-To this end, we construct a Lyapunov functional which decreases along the trajectories of delayed System \eqref{eq:p1}.
+In this section, we prove the exponential decay of the energy of system \eqref{eq:p1} and provide a decay rate estimate.
+To this end, we construct a Lyapunov functional which decreases along the trajectories of delayed system \eqref{eq:p1}.

 Consider the following Lyapunov functional: